Millet and Quinoa Both Supply

 QUINOA: It's important to rinse the grains first to remove the natural bitter coating called saponin.
 Saponin is a natural pesticide that protects the grain from insects and birds.

 For added flavor, try cooking millet and quinoa in vegetable or chicken broth.
-When properly cooked, they are eaten hot as a grain side dish, or added cold to salads.
-They are made into porridge, or even included in desserts.
-Following proper cooking methods brings out their best texture and flavor.
+When properly cooked, millet and quinoa are eaten hot as a grain side dish, or added cold to salads.
+They are often made into porridge, and included in desserts.

 All About Millet and Quinoa